-Patients who survived the hospital admission period were scheduled for clinical follow-up in graphic follow-up at 6 and 18 months.
-In some patients treated with coil occlusion of the anthe outpatient clinic at 6 weeks and for angioeurysm including the PICA origin and/or vertebral artery occlusion, only MR imaging and MR angiography (MRA) follow-up was performed.
+Patients who survived the hospital admission period were scheduled for clinical follow-up in the outpatient clinic at 6 weeks and for angiographic follow-up at 6 and 18 months.
+In some patients treated with coil occlusion of the aneurysm including the PICA origin and/or vertebral artery occlusion, only MR imaging and MR angiography (MRA) follow-up was performed.
 Results of angiographic follow-up were classified in the same way as the initial postembolization occlusion.
 Incomplete occlusion at any point in time was considered an indication for further therapy, unless clinical or anatomic factors dictated otherwise.
-Clinical follow-up was assessed according to the every admission for follow-up angiography.
-Results and consequences of clinical and angiographic follow-up were discussed in the
+Clinical follow-up was assessed according to the Glasgow Outcome Scale (GOS) at every outpatient clinic visit and at every admission for follow-up angiography.
+Results and consequences of clinical and angiographic follow-up were discussed in the hospital discharge were prospectively recorded in our data base during the weekly joint meeting.
+For comatose patients, thromboembolic complications were considered to have caused neurologic deficit if this was either clinically evident or if there were infarctions on subsequent CT scans in the territory of the involved vessel.
+Procedural rupture in comatose patients who subsequently died in the hospital was considered as procedural mortality.